Neotys-Labs/neoload-cli/README.md

         choco install docker-cli docker-desktop
         ```
     - You probably will need to log out (or restart) Windows for Docker to work properly
+ - For each of the above steps, you may need to close prior command prompts and start new ones

 For Mac OS X:
  - [Installing Python3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/)